 - Non-stress test: This is usually reserved for high-risk pregnancies or women past their due date.
-It monitors Baby’s heart rate with a strap across your abdomen to make sure he is developing well.
+It monitors Baby’s heart rate with a strap across your abdomen to make sure she is developing well.

 - Biophysical profile (BPP): A BPP is a combination of tests to evaluate Baby’s heart rate, muscle tone, and movement.
-It also assesses the amount of amniotic fluid around him, which is a factor that can contribute unsafe conditions.
+It also assesses the amount of amniotic fluid around her, which is a factor that can contribute unsafe conditions.
 This is also performed mainly for high-risk pregnancies or for women susceptible to certain diseases.

-- Oxytocin challenge test: Frequent or intense contractions limit the amount of oxygen Baby receives during labor, so your healthcare provider might perform this test to see how he responds to simulated contractions.
+- Oxytocin challenge test: Frequent or intense contractions limit the amount of oxygen Baby receives during labor, so your healthcare provider might perform this test to see how she responds to simulated contractions.
 This is usually done only when your healthcare provider anticipates that the baby will struggle under stress.

 All in all, these tests give you a good idea of any foreseeable issues in labor.
 Seeing that your baby is in a good position with a steady heartbeat should put you at ease for a safe and healthy delivery.

 - Mayo Clinic Staff.
 “Biophysical Profile.”
 Mayo Clinic.
 Mayo Clinic, 3/5/2015.
 Web.